-It is also common for someone with CBD to experience personality changes and related mental health conditions including:
+It is also common for someone with CBD to experience personality changes and become depressed, apathetic, irritable, agitated or anxious.

-A significant minority of people with CBD also develop obsessive compulsive disorder (OCD).
+A small number of people with CBD also develop obsessive compulsive disorder (OCD).

-During the advanced stages of CBD, the symptoms of muscle stiffness and rigidity will continue to get worse, and you may lose the ability to move one or more of your limbs.
-Some people with advanced CBD are unable to walk and require a wheelchair.
+As CBD reaches an advanced stage, the symptoms of muscle stiffness and rigidity will continue to get worse, and you may lose the ability to move one or more of your limbs.
+Some people with advanced CBD are unable to walk and need a wheelchair.

-The quality of your speech will probably continue to deteriorate and it may become almost unintelligible to others.
+The quality of your speech will probably continue to deteriorate and people may have difficulty understanding you.

-Problems controlling your eye muscles are also likely to get worse, and some people with advanced CBD will be unable to change the direction of their gaze and will only be able to stare straight ahead.
+Problems controlling your eye muscles are also likely to get worse.
+Some people with advanced CBD will not be able to change the direction of their gaze and will only be able to stare straight ahead.

-As a result of dysphagia, many people with CBD will experience repeated chest infections that are caused by fluids or small particles of food that inadvertently fall down into their lungs This can lead to a serious condition called aspiration pneumonia, which is the leading cause of death in cases of CBD.
+As a result of dysphagia, many people with CBD will experience repeated chest infections caused by fluids or small particles of food that inadvertently fall down into their lungs.
+This can lead to a serious condition called aspiration pneumonia, which is the leading cause of death in cases of CBD.